Are Covid-19 vaccines safe for kids? What parents should know

 Citing the risk of myocarditis, Norway has advised that all people under 18 years shouldn’t be given the Moderna vaccine, even if they had already received one dose, and recommended that men under 30 consider getting the Pfizer-BioNTech vaccine instead.
 Norwegian officials referred to U.S., Canadian and Nordic data, saying the absolute risks remain low and calling the advice a precautionary measure.

 Studies indicate there aren’t safety risks for pregnant mothers or their unborn children from the vaccines, and that expectant mothers can pass on immunity-boosting antibodies to their fetuses after getting the shots.
-“Some parents will be skittish about the [Pfizer] vaccine because it’s a new technology, but that just means there’s a lot more educating to be done on the topic," said Peter Hotez, a pediatrician and virology expert at Baylor University.
+“Some parents will be skittish about the [Pfizer] vaccine because it is a new technology, but that just means there is a lot more educating to be done on the topic," said Peter Hotez, a pediatrician and virology expert at Baylor University.
 “The safety profile looks about the same for children as it does for adults."

 Never miss a story!
 Stay connected and informed with Mint.
 Download our App Now!!